-Performance Indicator 2.2: Communication and advocacy address areas of gender inequality EXCEEDS MINIMUM REQUIREMENTS Programming and M&E a) The UNCT has contributed collaboratively to at least one joint communication activity on GEEW during the past year.
-Met
+Performance Indicator 2.2:Programming andCommunication and advocacy address areas of gender inequalityM&EEXCEEDS MINIMUM REQUIREMENTSM&E a) The UNCT has contributed collaboratively to at least one joint communication activity on GEEW during the past year. - MET

 Meets minimum requirements AND (d) The UNCT has contributed collaboratively to communication or advocacy in at least one non-traditional thematic area during the past year.